ersan-kucukoglu/Data_Engineering_1/Term1/README.md

 ---

 ## OPERATIONAL LAYER
-Creating the movie dataset, and creating movies,actors and characters tables inside the created movie schema and import data in those tables:
+Creating the movie dataset, and creating movies,actors and characters tables inside the created movie schema and import data in those tables: Click the arrows below to see queries of operatioanl layer.
 <details>
 <summary>Create Movie Schema</summary>
 <pre>